Castlepollard Mother & Baby Home: Life at Castlepollard

-Unmarried pregnant women were sent to Castlepollard to work off the sin of pregnancy outside of marriage.
+Unmarried pregnant women were sent to Castlepollard, as was said, to: "work off the (perceived) sin of pregnancy outside of marriage".
 They were given 'House Names' and forbidden from revealing any personal information that may reveal who they had been before they entered the Home.

-Work often involved running a laundry for local businesses and churches who took advantage of the cheap process offered by the nuns.
-Other tasks could also be given to women, including chopping down trees and cleaning.
+Work often involved running a laundry for local businesses and churches who took advantage of the cheaper products offered by the nuns.
+Other tasks could also be given to women, including chopping firewood and domestic cleaning.
 Others were tasked with looking after the children.
-Women could be expected to work from 5:30am until 9pm with some breaks.
+Women could be expected to work from 5:30am until 9pm (dates of this regime are uncertain) with some breaks.
 Few accommodations were given to the heavily pregnant or new mothers and births were overseen by junior nuns who were often untrained, particularly for complex births.
-Little pain relief or other medical assistance was offered including to children when they fell ill.
+It was alleged that little pain relief or other medical assistance was offered including to children when they fell ill, though this may relate to a specific era as a medical officer was appointed to the home.

-Babies were breastfed for a few months to reduce costs, but women were forbidden from spending too much time with their children in case they developed a mutual bond.
+Babies were breastfed for a few months as was the norm, but women were forbidden from spending too much time with their children in case they developed a mutual bond.
 Babies were weaned prematurely and put onto insufficient diets early on, contributing to the high death rate in the institution.
 Survivors tell of violent beatings, malnourishment, mental torture and isolation.
-Those who did not survive were buried in unmarked near the Home.
-Some babies were buried in shoeboxes.
+Those neonates who did not survive were buried in a communal graveyard below the Home without individual markers.
+Some babies were buried in shoeboxes as opposed to wooden coffins.
+All were buried in the graveyard provided for the nuns.

+The former caretaker (the late Mr. Peter Fagan of Dublin Road) of the home in Castlepollard arranged for a memorial stone to be erected in the graveyard at his own expense.

 Estimates of how many infants died at Castlepollard vary.
-A confirmed low figure of 247 is given by the report, but does not include those with unclear locations of death.
-At least 9 Mothers died at the Home.
+A confirmed figure of 247 is given by the report, but does not include those with unclear locations of death.
+At least 9 Mothers died at the Home, one being buried in the graveyard with a headstone.